ADA-research/Sparkle/CONTRIBUTING.md

 ### Testing
 1. Make sure the unit tests pass by running `pytest`.
 2. Make sure the integration tests (see `tests/CLI/`) relevant for the commands affected by the changes pass by running them.
-Optionally run all of them with `tests/CLI/all.sh`.
+You can execute the integration tests with `pytest --integration`.
+Optionally run all of the pytests with `pytest --all`.
 3. Make sure the examples relevant to the changes execute correctly (see the `.sh` files in `Examples/`).

 ## Release protocol